 Wintermester tuition and fee rates can be found in the Baylor catalog or at the Undergraduate Tuition and Fees webpage.
-Please note, Wintermester tuition will be included on your Spring 2021 bill, however, the hours will not be included in the flat rate tuition.
-For example, if a student takes 3 hours in the Wintermester, and 12 hours in the Spring, the student will be charged $4,176 ($1,392 per credit hour) for Wintermester Tuition + Regular Flat Rate Tuition of $22,272.
+Please note, Wintermester tuition will be included on your Spring 2022 bill, however, the Wintermester hours will not be included in the flat rate tuition.
+For example, if a student takes 3 hours in the Wintermester, and 12 hours in the Spring, the student will be charged $4,176 ($1,392 per credit hour) for Wintermester Tuition + Regular Flat Rate Tuition of $25,116 for the Spring semester.

 If you will be attending the Spring semester full time (12 or more hours) and will also be taking a Wintermester course, you can contact the Financial Aid Counseling team to request an increase to your spring cost of attendance if your tuition cost exceeds it.

 Students will need to use personal resources to purchase books for the Wintermester prior to disbursement of aid for the Spring semester.
 Please contact a Financial Aid Counselor prior to the first day of Wintermester classes to discuss options if you are unable to purchase your Wintermester book.
 Counselors are also available by phone during regular office hours at 254-710-2611.

 Financial aid is available to eligible students.
 Federal financial aid is dependent on half-time or greater enrollment (Wintermester + spring semester enrollment), and dependent on completion of the FAFSA and verification process (if applicable).
 Baylor aid is available to students who meet the specific requirements as outlined in the aid requirements for each fund.
 Alternative, or private loans, are available based on lender terms and conditions and may be subject to credit worthiness.